HashNuke/heroku-buildpack-elixir/README.md

   end
   ```

-* The buildpack will execute the commands configured in `pre_compile` and/or `post_compile` in the root directory of your application before/after it has been compiled (respectively).
+* The buildpack will execute the commands configured in `hook_pre_compile` and/or `hook_post_compile` in the root directory of your application before/after it has been compiled (respectively).
 These scripts can be used to build or prepare things for your application, for example compiling assets.
-* The buildpack will execute the commands configured in `pre_fetch_dependencies` in the root directory of your application before it fetches the applicatoin dependencies.
+* The buildpack will execute the commands configured in `hook_pre_fetch_dependencies` in the root directory of your application before it fetches the applicatoin dependencies.
 This script can be used to clean certain dependencies before fetching new ones.

 #### Using older version of buildpack